 There would be an overhead crossing spanning a distance of 375 feet to avoid boring under US 18.
-The overhead span would be 17 feet above the roadway supported by two to four poles with a minimum of 15 lines.
+The overhead span would be more than 40 feet above the roadway in order to span the existing 40-foot high distribution lines located on the north side of US 18 and the span would be supported by two to four poles with a minimum of 15 lines.